aler9/sensor-hp203b/README.md

 # sensor-hp203b

-C library for interacting with the HP203B barometer sensor
+C library for interacting with the HP203B barometer sensor.

+Works with the Raspberry Pi and probably with most of single-board computers equipped with I2C.

 ## Usage